ZCwon/simple_zcat/README.md

 # simple_zcat
-A network client/server in python I made for learning
+A simple network client/server written in python I made for testing and learning